nerves-hub/nerves_key_pkcs11/README.md

 {:ok, engine} = NervesKey.PKCS11.load_engine()
 ```

-If this doesn't work, you'll likely have to look at the implentation of
+If this doesn't work, you'll likely have to look at the implementation of
 `load_engine/0` and fine tune the shared library paths or control commands.

 After you load the engine, you'll eventually want to use it.
 The intended use